morea-framework/morea-framework.github.io/src/userguide.md

 You will need to modify this code in two places to display your own calendar appropriately.

-The first modification is to the invocation of the FullCalendar plugin, where you will need to change the "events" parameter value to the XML feed for your own Google Calendar.
+The first modification is to replace YOURAPIKEYHERE by your Google API key.

-The second modification is to the invocation of the "gotoDate" function at the end of the script.
-Currently, it sets the calendar to display August, 2013 upon initial page retrieval.
-If you comment out this line, the calendar will display the current month and year by default.
-Or you can modify this line to have the calendar start on a month of your choosing.
+The second modification is to modify the googleCalendarId to the calendar ID for your calendar.
+This is found on the settings page for your Google Calendar.
+It typically has the suffix 'group.calendar.google.com'.

 **Step 2.
 Extend the navbar with a link to this page.** Once you've created the `index.html` file, you will want to add a link to this page to the navbar.
 The navbar code is available in your `master/src/_layouts/default.html` file.
 For example, here is the [ICS 314 schedule navbar code](https://github.com/philipmjohnson/ics314f13/blob/master/src/_layouts/default.html#l52).
 Essentially, all you need to do is add a single line: